• Skip to primary navigation

 The rice is the arroz in arroz mamposteao recipe.
 I made the rice in our cooker.
 My sister got it for us and it has proven to be a valuable tool!
 First add the rice to the skillet.
 Then press the rice on the bottom of the skillet.
 Once the rice is crispy, fold it with the rest of the ingredients.

-Variations for the arroz mamposteao recipe
+Variations for the Arroz Mamposteao Recipe

 My family and I have only had this dish a couple of times.
 But in our opinion, adding smoked pork adds a ton of flavor!
 The smoked pork mixed with the sazon seasoning is just wonderful!
 Any leftover meat will work with this dish.
 I made large batches of this recipe so I have enough for leftovers!